Lara Suddards

 Queens Park, Ipswich - Water Play & Wildlife Fun in One Park

-Queens Park is an all-in-one adventure for toddlers, combining an exciting playground with a mini wildlife experience.
+Queens Park stands out among the best playgrounds in Ipswich for toddlers, with a water pump, soft-fall surfacing, and adjacent nature spaces.
 The playground itself features a wonderful water pump and little stream where toddlers can splash, pump water, and float leaves downstream.
 There’s loads of pint-sized play equipment on a soft-fall rubber surface, plus a big grassy lawn perfect for wobbling runs and family picnics.
 Towering shady trees keep much of the play area cool, and parents will appreciate the nearby Ipswich Nature Centre – a free mini-zoo home to kangaroos, farm animals, birds and more – accessed by a pram-friendly boardwalk.
 After meeting the animals, you can pop into the Environmental Education Centre across the path for interactive toddler activities, or recharge at the on-site café (which even has a kids’ menu).
 It’s easy to spend a whole morning here with your little explorer!

 Toddler Highlights: